Dr Katie Ward

 Having graduated from Sheffield Hallam University with a BSc in Psychology in 2004 I stayed on to undertake a PhD in Health Psychology.
 After completing my PhD in 2009 I took my first full-time lectureship at the University of Derby.
 I returned to Sheffield Hallam University as a lecturer in the department of Psychology, Sociology and Politics in 2010.

 My main research interests are within the area of Health Psychology.
 More specifically, I am interested in examining the potential psychological and physical health benefits of expressive writing and the moderators of these effects.
-Other research interests include the role of Individual Differences in the adaptation to chronic illness and internet mediated health interventions.
+Other research interests include the role of Individual Differences in the adaptation to chronic illness and women's reproductive health issues.

 Teaching